1966 NSWRFL season: Season summary

 1966 was the last season played under the unlimited tackle rule.
 Balmain, with their talented raw rookie recruit Arthur Beetson, appeared to be about to topple the Dragons from their long-held perch when the Tigers won eleven consecutive regular season games.
 However a late season slump saw them pegged back to the rest of the field and an eventual second place on the minor-premiership ladder behind the Dragons, who were being led by new captain-coach Ian Walsh.

 Eastern Suburbs did not win a single match in 1966, continuing a losing streak that started in round 14, 1965 and which would run till round 2, 1967.
 This marked the second-most consecutive losses in NSWRFL premiership history at 25 behind University’s 42 in the middle 1930s.
 Their winless streak ran a total of 29 games between their 11–9 win over Canterbury in Round 12, 1965 and beating North Sydney 17–11 in Round 6 of 1967.
+As of 2023, this remains the last time any team would go through an Australian rugby league season winless.

-No team would finish a season on zero points again until the Melbourne Storm finished last in the 2010 season as punishment for gross salary cap breaches uncovered by the NRL in April that year.
+No team would finish a season on zero points again until the Melbourne Storm finished last in the 2010 NRL season as punishment for gross salary cap breaches uncovered by the NRL in April that year.